DrGLDavidson/ACMEresearch/index.md

 {% capture text %}

 Meet the Principal Investigator, **Gabrielle Davidson**, and the dynamic group of postdocs, research assistants, students, and collaborators driving our research forward.
-Find out how you can join the team. **We'll be hiring soon, so watch this space!**
+Find out how you can join the team.

+**We're hiring!**

+Apply for our [Senior Research Associate](https://vacancies.uea.ac.uk/vacancies/1808/senior-research-associate-ra2354.html) position.
+Laboratory Technician position will be advertised soon.

 {%
   include button.html